Update: An eleventh hour reprieve means that reports of Listenback’s demise are exaggerated! Watch this space.

 Unfortunately, despite quite a lot of follow up engagement, I never got my trial partners and so I have reluctantly come to the decision to shut it down.

-The tool and its website will blink out of existence on 3 September 2020.
+The tool and its website was due to blink out of existence on 3 September 2020.
 Following a last-minute development, that decision has now been revoked.